pivotal/docs-platform-automation/docs/tasks.md

-## Platform Automation Toolkit Tasks
+# Platform Automation Toolkit Tasks

 This document lists each Platform Automation Toolkit task, and provides information about their intentions, inputs, and outputs.

 The tasks are presented, in their entirety, as they are found in the product.

+## Task types

 The docker image can be used to invoke the commands in each task locally.
 Use `--help` for more information.
-To learn more see the [running-commands-locally][running-commands-locally] section.
+To learn more see [Running commands locally][running-commands-locally].

 ### activate-certificate-authority